img

 round-arrow-down

-Anxiety is a normal part of life and, in the right moments, can be critical for our survival by warning us of a clear and present danger.
-In many ways, anxiety can be compared to a guardian angel that gives us the heads up when something is awry, but for those whose anxiety is severe and sustained, it can be the very devil.
+Anxiety is a normal part of life and, in the right moments, can be critical for our survival by warning us of clear and present danger.
+In some ways, anxiety can be compared to a guardian angel that gives us a heads up when something is awry.
+But for those whose anxiety is severe and sustained, it can be the very devil.

 Order safe and effective treatment for performance anxiety